by Rick Everitt

 What remains of the red-and-white army stands at the top of the hill once again.
 Waiting and hoping.

-The fifth issue of the 2018/19 season was published on Saturday, December 22nd, and is available to order now.
+The seventh issue of the 2018/19 season is published on Saturday, March 9th, and is available to order now.
 There are three pricing options - for UK (first class), European and worldwide delivery.
 All of them then add UK postage and packing to the price shown, making the total amount correct for your delivery address.